 The primary caregiver shall be responsible for providing the permissible form of medical marijuana to be administered to the qualified student and only administer the medical marijuana in accordance with this policy and the approved Written Plan (Board Exhibit JLCD-E).
-After administering the permissible form of medical marijuana to the qualified student, the student's primary caregiver shall remove any remaining medical marijuana from the grounds of the school, district, school bus or school-sponsored event.
-A qualified student's primary caregiver may administer a permissible form of medical marijuana to a qualified student in a designated location only if all of the following parameters have been met:
+A qualified student's primary caregiver may administer a permissible form of medical marijuana to aqualified student in a designated location only if all of the following parameters have beenmet:

-- 1. The qualified student's parent/guardian provided the school with a copy of the student's valid, current registration from the state of Colorado authorizing the student to receive medical marijuana. - 2.
-The primary caregiver creates a Written Plan (Board Exhibit JLCD-E), which receives approval by the district in its sole discretion that identifies the form, designated location(s), and any protocols regarding administration of a permissible form of medical marijuana to the qualified student. - 3.
-Forms of medical marijuana not included in the definition of permissible form of medical marijuana may be proposed by the qualified student's primary parent/ guardian to the superintendent, or his/her designee, who may authorize such a request after consultation with appropriate personnel chosen by the district.
-Patches and other forms of administration that continue to deliver medical marijuana to a qualified student while at school may only be appropriate for students who receive ongoing adult assistance, or on a case-by-case basis, as determined by the district, when adequate protections against misuse may be made. - 4.
-The district director of student services, or his/her designee, shall maintain a copy of each Written Plan (Board Exhibit JLCD-E). - 5.
+- The qualified student's parent/guardian provided the school with a copy of the student's valid recommendation for medical marijuana from a licensed physician and valid registration from the State of Colorado authorizing the student to receive medical marijuana. - 2.
+The qualified student's parent/guardian sign written acknowledgement assuming all responsibility for the provision, administration, maintenance, and use of medical marijuana under state law, and releases the district from liability for any injury that occurs pursuant to this policy; - 3.
+The primary caregiver creates a written plan (Board Exhibit JLCD-E), which receives approval by the district in its sole discretion that identifies the form, designated location(s), and any protocols regarding administration of a permissible form of medical marijuana to the qualified student. - 4.
+The district determines, in its sole discretion, the location of a locked storage container to store the qualified student's medical marijuana that does not significantly delay access to or the administration of the medical marijuana in a medical emergency or after administering the permissible form of medical marijuana to the qualified student, the student's primary caregiver must remove any remaining medical marijuana from the grounds of the school, district, school bus, or school-sponsored event.
+In no event shall medical marijuana be stored overnight on school grounds. - 5.
+Only one day's dose of medical marijuana, as defined in the recommendation for medical marijuana from the licensed physician, may be stored on campus during the day.
+The district will not accept more than one day's dosage. - 6.
+The district Assistant Superintendent of Student Services, or his/her designee, shall maintain a copy of each written plan (Board Exhibit JLCD-E). - 7.
 The primary caregiver shall not administer the permissible form of medical marijuana in a manner that creates disruption to the educational environment or causes exposure to other students.